chevah/geck/content/review.rst

   cases.
   It is very important to have a good review request message as it will help reviewers understand what you have done.

+* Check that all changes are covered by automated tests and if not make sure the review description contains information about why.

 * Check the **Reviewer's check list** since those are the things that a reviewer will check for sure.